Deoxyribonuclease: Structure

-DNase I Structure: DNase I is a glycoprotein with a molecular weight of 30,000 Da and a carbohydrate chain of 8-10 residues attached to Asn18 (orange).
+DNase I is a glycoprotein with a molecular weight of 30,000 Da and a carbohydrate chain of 8-10 residues attached to Asn18 (orange).
 It is an 𝛼,𝛽-protein with two 6-stranded 𝛽-pleated sheets which form the core of the structure.
 These two core sheets run parallel, and all others run antiparallel.
 The 𝛽-pleated sheets lie in the center of the structure while the 𝛼-helices are denoted by the coils on the periphery.
 DNase I contains four ion-binding pockets, and requires Ca^{2+} and Mg^{2+} for hydrolyzing double-stranded DNA.
 Two of the sites strongly bind Ca^{2+} while the other two coordinate Mg^{2+}.
 Little has been published on the number and location of the Mg^{2+} binding sites, although it has been proposed that Mg^{2+} is located near the catalytic pocket and contributes to hydrolysis.
 The two Ca^{2+} are shown in red in the image.
 They are bound to DNase I under crystallization conditions and are important for the structural integrity of the molecule by stabilizing the surface loop Asp198 to Thr204 (cyan), and by limiting the region of high thermal mobility in the flexible loop to residues Gly97 to Gly102 (yellow).